Covered funeral expenses

 • Operational Restrictions

-Yes.
-However if major organs are removed for transplantation, your body bequeathal will be declined.
-The only exception to this practice would be if the cornea of the eye is the only organ removed for transplantation.
+If major organs are removed for transplantation, your body bequeathal will be declined.
+The only exception that will still be accepted is if only the cornea of the eye is removed for transplantation.

 Bequeathal process

-The College of Medicine, through the Department of Anatomy and Cell Biology can provide you with the necessary legal forms.
+The College of Medicine, through the Department of Anatomy, Physiology and Pharmacology can provide you with the necessary legal forms.
 After you complete and return the forms to the Department, we will provide you with a donor card, which you can carry with your driver’s license or other identification.
 We will contact you periodically to update your file.

 Yes.
 Since we must receive your donation within 24 hours, it is imperative that you discuss your bequeathal decision with your next-of-kin and provide them with a copy of your completed form.
 If you have no next-of-kin, then please inform a friend.
 You should provide your physician and the executor of your estate or attorney with copies of your completed form.